TankEngine-ish/property_management_system_full_stack_app/README.md

 - I leveraged Jenkins credentials binding for secure access to sensitive data (Docker tokens, GitHub API tokens) to adhere to security best practices.

-- I managed to Running unit tests concurrently for both frontend and backend to minimize build time and improve efficiency.
+- I managed to set-up and run unit tests concurrently for both frontend and backend to minimize build time and improve efficiency.
 I had some issues with setting up the Cypress E2E test in headless mode as Jenkins runs are obviously a non GUI environment but I am so proud that I managed to crack it!
 Below is a screenshot of a local cypress run test I did in the beginning:

 ![alt text](<assets/Screenshot from 2025-02-13 17-45-42.png>)